eran88/PCDCGAN/readme.md

 To train and use a new cdcgan model type in the command line:
 `python cdcgan.py "file_name_without_pkl"`

-You can keep training the new models/pretrained models with the same command.
+You can keep training the new models or pretrained models with the same command.
 Enjoy!